Review: Robens Sprinter 2 Tent

 What I love the most about the 2 Tent

 The tent surpassed my expectations for quality, design and features.
 There are so many tent brands and designs to choose from, I had previously found picking the right one for me almost impossible.
 I’d never considered a Robens tent or looked at a tunnel design before receiving the Sprinter 2, but was very open minded to trying it.
 I have ended up loving the tunnel design so much.
-The headroom, overall internal space and porch size makes for such a comfortable experience.
+The headroom, overall internal space and porch size makes for such a comfortable camping experience.
 The quality of the tent and all the extra features are just the icing on the cake.

 What I don’t love so much about the 2 Tent